near/docs/docs/4.tools/near-api-js/using-near-api-js.md

 Wallet interaction is possible only in the browser, because NEAR's Wallet is web-based.

+Most frequent action is Sign In.
+Your user is redirected to the Wallet page to authorize your application.
+Once the user has Signed In, an access key is saved in browser's LocalStorage.
+All following actions that require the access key will be allowed.
+In case a user needs to authorize a transaction that has a deposit attached, your user will be automatically    redirected to the Wallet again.

 ### Creating Wallet Connection {#wallet-connection}

 In Wallet connection you use a LocalStorage [`KeyStore`](#key-store).